vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/nsx/nsx-edge-clusters/Get-VCFEdgeCluster.md

 ## Description

-The Get-VCFEdgeCluster cmdlet retrieves a list of NSX Edge Clusters managed by SDDC Manager.
+The `Get-VCFEdgeCluster` cmdlet retrieves a list of NSX Edge clusters managed by SDDC Manager.

 ## Examples